vertexproject/synapse/docs/synapse/userguides/ug013_storm_ref_lift.rst

 **Usage Notes:**

 * The GUID is a unique identifier assigned to every node.
-(This identifier is **not** the GUID value used as a primary property by some forms.)
+(This identifier is **not** the GUID value used as a primary property by some forms).
+This GUID is frequently referred to as the ``iden`` in API documentation.
 * The GUID for a node or set of nodes can be displayed at the Synapse CLI by using the ``ask --raw`` option preceding a Storm query.
 For example, in the query output below, ``b19fe2a26bbe4a6c74b051142d0e5316`` is the GUID for the requested node:
   ::
     ask --raw inet:ipv4=1.2.3.4